barumau/pandunia/engli/dunia_baxe.md

     - Hindi-Urdu, Bengali, Punjabi
     - Arabic, Hausa

 Usually languages are a mixture of different types.
-For example, in English the plural can be formed in several different ways. _Many a cat_ is an analytic phrase that consists of three separate words.
+For example, in English the plural can be formed in several different ways.
+_Many a cat_ is an analytic phrase that consists of three separate words.
-_Cats_ is an agglutinative word that consists of two distincts parts (_cat_ and _-s_). _Leaves_ is a fused word that consists of two parts (_leaf_ and _-s_).
+_Cats_ is an agglutinative word that consists of two distincts parts, _cat_ and _-s_.
+_Leaves_ is a fused word that consists of two parts, _leaf_ and _-s_.

 Pandunia belongs to the first type.
 It is an analytic language.
 Its words consist of few parts and they are clearly separable.
 This is a good thing because it makes the language easy to learn and use in comparison to languages where words in average are long and consist of many parts.

 ### Parts of word